Teriks/LibLSLCC/BUILD.md

 	python build.py --only-liblslcc

-To build and package up a timestamped release in the BinaryRelease folder:
+To build and package up a version stamped release in the BinaryRelease folder:

-	python build.py --binary-release-zip
+	python build.py --binary-release

 **clean.py** simply cleans all configurations/platforms of the build when you run it.

-# About Build Warnings

-On mono you may get alot of warnings about missing comments.

-They are suppressed in the Windows build but not yet in the mono build as the warning numbers are different.
-You will also get warnings about unknown warning numbers being suppressed (XML comment warnings), but this is harmless.